-The College derives certain revenues from various funding agencies, which are recorded in the period in which the entitlement arises.
-Tuition and fees, contract training and service contracts and other income from the sale of goods and services are recognized as goods or services are delivered and when collection is reasonably assured.
+Tuition and fees, contract training and service contracts and other revenue earned from the sale of goods and services is recognized when the associated performance obligations have been met and when collection is reasonably assured.

 2. SIGNIFICANT ACCOUNTING POLICIES (continued)